-proactive in its work in Equality and Human Rights.
-The action plan which is a separate document which is revised on an annual basis.

-- 1.5 To help us ensure that those wishing to use our services, which includes the general public, tenants, and contractors as well as our employees, are clear about our commitment to equality of opportunity, the Co-operative will: - a) Place a notice in the interview rooms publicising the policy's existence and that it is available in a variety of formats - b) Feature the new Policy in the next newsletter and outline the main elements of the action plan on our website, www.drumchapelhc.org.uk - c) Continue to ensure staff and Board receive appropriate training in the area of Equality and Human Rights we will conduct appropriate training by the end of 2021, and at regular intervals in accordance with regulatory guidance and good practice.
+- Racial Harassment policy - Customer Service Standards policy - Construction Design and Management policy (Compliance with the Cooperative's policy) - 1.3 The Policy is supported by an action plan which sets out what the Cooperative will do on a day-to-day basis to help ensure that the policy's objectives are achieved, and that the Co-operative can be proactive in its work in Equality and Human Rights.
+The action plan which is a separate document is set by the Management Board on an annual basis and monitored on a quarterly basis. - 1.4 To help us ensure that those wishing to use our services, which includes the general public, tenants, and contractors as well as our employees, are clear about our commitment to equality of opportunity, the Co-operative will: - a) Place a notice in the interview rooms publicising the policy's existence and that it is available in a variety of formats - b) Feature the new Policy in the next newsletter and outline the main elements of the action plan on our website, www.drumchapelhc.org.uk - c) Continue to ensure staff and Board receive appropriate training in the area of Equality and Human Rights - we will conduct appropriate training at regular intervals in accordance with regulatory guidance and good practice.